-Many businesses are finding themselves in survivor mode – a mentality brought on by so many states having force-closed businesses as nonessential.
-For usually busy pet business owners, who may now have some extra time on their hands, Daysmart Pet has compiled this list of small business marketing tools and tactics.
-If you’re looking to keep working on your business, or struggling to find ways to seize this moment and thrive, check this list for things you might not be doing:
+Many salons find themselves in survivor mode – a mentality brought on by so many states have force-closed salons as nonessential businesses.
+For usually-busy hairstylists and salon owners, who may now have some extra time on their hands, Daysmart Salon has compiled this list of small business marketing tools and tactics.
+If you’re looking to keep working on your business even from home, or struggling to find ways to seize this moment and thrive, check this list for things you might not be doing:

 1. Get your Digital House in Order!

 With millions currently homebound, the “digital footprint” of your business has never been more important.
 This digital footprint is more than your website – it’s the combination of all the digital platforms on which your business is listed or active.
 Not only is our current unwelcome downtime an opportunity for you to engage with existing clients online, but also presents the potential to attract new clients and win new business.
 Screen time is likely to leap with folks trapped at home, so any of your online shortcomings will soon have a MUCH bigger audience.
 This is an opportunity to invest the time to improve your digital footprint.
 Put your best foot forward with unified messaging, across all your platforms, that best represents your brand.

 Google My Business!
 Set up a Google Business Account and, at the very least, update address, hours and phone number – this legitimizes your business to Google.
 That’s important.
 Step Two?
 Thoroughly read, and carefully respond, to all of your online reviews here.